Skip Navigation

 On successful completion you will:

-• Critically examine the issues of accountability, responsibility, and role limitations across professional boundaries of advanced practice, demonstrating knowledge of own scope of practice
+• Critically examine the issues of accountability, responsibility and role limitations across professional boundaries of advanced practice, demonstrating knowledge of own scope of practice.

-• Reflect critically upon the need for risk assessment and guidelines in relation to the Surgical First Assistant role.
+• Reflect critically upon the need for risk assessment guidelines in relation to the Surgical First Assistant role.

 Study dates and venues